Highly Pathogenic Avian Influenza: A Threat That Cannot Be Swept Under the Rug

 Epidemiological censorship with consequences yet to be seen

 The new US administration ordered a pause on all external communications from the CDC (CNN, January 2025).
 The Morbidity and Mortality Weekly Report (MMWR), published without interruption since 1952, missed two consecutive issues for the first time in its history due to the HHS communications freeze, and resumed publishing with politically directed content.
 Studies on transmission of the virus to domestic cats owned by dairy workers were blocked (CBS News, February 2025).
 In July, the CDC reduced its H5N1 reporting from weekly to monthly and stopped publishing USDA animal data from its website (CDC, July 2025).
-The US also withdrew from the WHO in January 2025 (effective from 2026), withdrawing its entire contribution, 18% of WHO’s total funding. ceased negotiations on the WHO Pandemic Agreement, and rejected the amended International Health Regulations (White House, January 2025), the legal framework governing global cooperation on disease control across borders.
-As US H5N1 reporting went silent, international coverage declined, yet the epidemiological situation continued to escalate.
+The US also withdrew from the WHO in January 2025 (effective from 2026), withdrawing its entire contribution, 18% of WHO’s total funding and ceased negotiations on the WHO Pandemic Agreement, and rejected the amended International Health Regulations (White House, January 2025), the legal framework governing global cooperation on disease control across borders.
+As US H5N1 reporting went silent – no human cases have been reported since February 2025 – international coverage also declined, despite the epidemiological situation has continued to escalate.

 Data from the FAO, the WHO and national authorities that have maintained epidemiological surveillance show that 2025 was the worst year of the entire clade 2.3.4.4b era, and the trend for 2026 continues to rise (FAO H5 HPAI Dashboard).The situation has continued to escalate through 2026.
 In February, H5N1 was confirmed for the first time in northern elephant seals in California, the first detection in that species in North America, and a reminder that the virus continues expanding into new mammalian hosts.
 In March 2026, EFSA documented the first possible spillover to dairy cattle in the European Union (EFSA, March 2026).
 Note: 2026 data in the charts below is incomplete as it covers only the first three months of the year, which explains the apparent decline.

-The virus has not disappeared.
+The H5N1 virus has not disappeared.
 It has broken records while the world looks the other way.

-Avian influenza is not COVID.
+Highly Pathogenic Avian influenza is not COVID.
 There is no sustained human-to-human transmission yet.
 But now is precisely when vigilance must be maintained, not after the virus mutates into a form transmissible between humans, triggering a pandemic.
 Public health surveillance systems serve to detect these changes before they become emergencies, enabling us to prepare for both prevention and response.
-Dismantling and censoring these surveillance systems during an active outbreak, and influence the world’s media agenda along with that decision, could have potentially catastrophic consequences.
-In the United States, no human case has been reported since February 2025.
+Dismantling and censoring these surveillance systems during an active outbreak, and dragging the world’s media agenda along with that decision, could have potentially catastrophic consequences.

 Sources